640 South State StreetDover, Delaware 19901

 This test poses no known risks.

-Certain medications and skin-lightening creams that contain mercury can cause your mercury levels to rise.
-Eating fish and shellfish that contain high levels of mercury can increase your mercury levels.
+Certain medicines and skin-lightening creams that contain mercury can cause your mercury levels to rise.
+Eating fish and shellfish that contain high levels of mercury can raise your mercury levels.

 You don't need to prepare for this test.